-an elderly man is stood outside by a large bush. a nurse is stood next to him. she has her hand on his shoulder, and is passing him a sleeve of tablets in the other. she is looking down at his hand. he is looking off into the distance. they are both smiling.
+An elderly man is stood outside by a large bush.
+A nurse is stood next to him.
+She has her hand on his shoulder and is passing him a packet of tablets in the other.
+She is looking down at his hand.
+He is looking off into the distance.
+They are both smiling.

 Categories